An update from our Chief Executive, Nigel Harding

 - All end-of-life care, and any emergency or urgent respite care, has moved to our Guildford hospice.

-- Groups, events and Daycare has now stopped, and professional courses and study days have been postponed.
+- Groups, events and Daycare have now stopped, and professional courses and study days have been postponed.

-- We have posters up reminding everyone to regularly wash their hands.
+- Our care team are equipped with PPE and we have posters up reminding everyone to regularly wash their hands.

 - We’re being extra vigilant in terms of housekeeping to ensure high contact areas such as door handles, light switches and toilets are being thoroughly cleaned.